-Natasha is developing a broad criminal practice, and defends and prosecutes in the magistrates’ courts, youth courts and Crown Court.
-She has been praised by her clients for her ‘meticulous attention to detail’ and ‘calm and measured submissions which command the attention of the court’.
+She has been praised by clients for her ‘meticulous attention to detail’ and ‘calm and measured submissions which command the attention of the court’.

-She has acted in cases involving serious and domestic violence, possession of weapons and drugs and public order offences.
+She has acted in cases involving serious and domestic violence, the possession of weapons and drugs, and fraud.
 Natasha is also regularly instructed in road traffic matters.

 Prior to commencing pupillage, Natasha worked as a paralegal in the white-collar crime team of a busy criminal defence firm where she assisted on complex financial crime cases and associated confiscation proceedings.
 Previously, she worked as a police emergency call handler and as a legal assistant at a leading cyber security company.